BobAaldering/FFT_DSP_CREATOR/README.md

     ```
     Be aware that after cloning two functions still need to be adjusted, that is `_ssd1306_pixel` and `_ssd1306_line`!
 Change the names to `ssd1306_pixel` and `ssd1306_line`.

 - In the `main` folder, a header file must be added, in which all Wi-Fi data must be entered according to your own SSID and password.
-The file should be called `wifi_info.h` and contain the following information:
+The file should be called `wifi_pass.h` and contain the following information:
     ```c
     #ifndef WIFI_PASS_H_
     #define WIFI_PASS_H_